JasselD/JasselNotes/DSA revision/Tree.md

-- Non-linear data structure where nodes are organized in a hi
+- Non-linear data structure where nodes are organized in a hierarchy